Interstellar-Network/Interstellar-Book/src/2M1_demo_tutorial.md

-FYI: examples of benchs with following desktop and devices:
+Examples of benchs with following desktop and devices: